logux/core/README.md

   Action page is an object containing an entries array in `page.entries` and a `page.next` function returning the next page Promise.
   Last page should not contain the `page.next` method.
+* `getLatestSynced()` returns Promise with values for latest synchronized received/sent events.
+* `setLatestSynced(values)` saves values for latest synchronized received/sent events and return Promise when they will be saved to store.